LucPalmieri/Nardonella-NARMHE1-genome/README.md

 	cat *_nardo.fastq > ONT_merged.fastq

-Sequence sorting is done.
+Sequence sorting is complete.
-We now have two files (forward and reverse) for Illumina and one for Nanopore each containing only endosymbiont reads.
+We now have two files (forward and reverse) for Illumina and/or one for Nanopore each containing only endosymbiont reads.

-## File correction and quality control.
+## 2 -  File correction and quality control.

 Following sorting the reads need some attention.
 Illumina forward an reverse files might not have the same number of reads, and reads might be in random order.